xbgmsharp/vuestic-postgsail/README.md

 - [x] Layout
   - [x] Update theme icon to night/day mode theme, like openplotter.cloud
   - [x] Update theme icon to day and night vision
-- [ ] Logs:
+- [x] Logs:
-  - [ ] Add Action '...' column with sub menu to export to CVS, GPX
+  - [x] Add Action '...' column with sub menu to export to CSV, GPX
-  - [ ] Add button with icon to export to CVS to log list page
+  - [x] Add button with icon to export to CSV to log list page
 - [ ] Log:
   - [ ] Add trash and save icon to log details page next to text
   - [x] Add button with icon to export to CVS to log details page